-Work with societal safety and preparedness is an integral part of the Centre so operations.
-While ICR have offices at Diehtosiida and the Fram II Centre, the emergency plans and concepts developed are available for the Centre.
+Work with societal safety and preparedness is an integral part of the Centre's operations.
+While ICR have offices at Diehtosiida and the Fram II Centre, their respective emergency plans and concepts developed are available for the Centre.
 Based on this, the Centre has also refined its plans for the rest of the office space, which will also be continuing into next year.
-The

-Centre has conducted and participated in safety/ fire drills in the period.
-The Centre annually prepares a short and concise risk and vulnerability assessment (ROS), as part of its risk management system.
+The Centre has conducted safety drills in the period.
+The Centre annually prepares a concise risk and vulnerability assessment (ROS), as an integrated part of its risk management system.
 This has also been shared and a topic of discussion in the semi-annual meetings with the Ministry.